eddiemaceda11/eluvio/README.md

 <table>
 <tr>
 <td align="center">
   This is a project that I am currently designing and developing, with an enterprise SAAS company in mind.
-I plan to make this a full stack application, with a fully customizable dashboard
+I plan to make this a full stack application, with a fully customizable dashboard, using the React JS Library.
 </td>
 </tr>
 </table>